Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: AI Assistance

 \section{AI Assistance}

 We used ChatGPT-5 for finding related work.
-For coding, we used GitHub Copilot to refactor and document code, and to write boilerplate code for logging.
-No AI assistance was used for writing.
+For coding, we used GitHub Copilot and Claude Code to refactor and document code, and to write boilerplate code for logging.
+No AI assistance was used for writing or research design.